nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

   Use case ends.

+* 4a.
+The task given does not exist.
+* 4a1.
+TeamTracker shows an error message.

+  Use case ends.

+**Use case: Delete a task**

+**MSS**

+1. User requests to list tasks
+2. TeamTracker shows a list of tasks
+3. User requests to delete a specific task in the list
+4. TeamTracker deletes the task

+   Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+   Use case ends.

 * 3a.
 The given index is invalid.
 * 3a1.
-AddressBook shows an error message.
+TeamTracker shows an error message.

    Use case resumes at step 2.

-*{More to be added}*
+**Use case: Add a task**

+**MSS**

+1. User requests to add a task to the list of tasks
+2. TeamTracker adds to the list

+   Use case ends.

+**Extensions**

+* 2a.
+The given parameters is invalid.
+* 2a1.
+TeamTracker shows an error message.

+   Use case ends.

 ### Non-Functional Requirements